tkuester/taky/README.md

 ## Features (and anti-Features!)

- * Should support multiple ATAK clients simultaneously!
+ * Supports multiple ATAK clients simultaneously!
 You can see them on the map!
- * GeoChats are routed to appropriate groups / UIDs, unless broadcast!
  * SSL support with optional client keys!
  * Some design consideration for XML security!
  * Actually somewhat decent CoT routing uses Marti for other items.
 If